Does planning stress you out? Or are you one of those people who get giddy about planning supplies?

 I love the options that are available with combination paper and digital planners.
 I have never bought a planner (or a curriculum for that matter) that I didn’t change in some way to better fit me.
 These editable planners give you the ability to customize forms to fit your needs.
 Every curriculum doesn’t fit every child and every planner doesn’t fit every homeschool mom.

 Some of my favorite planners come in such pretty styles (remember, I need pretty to already be there for me).
-I especially love this one with the adorable strawberries.

 Printing Your Homeschool Planner